Missing Teeth

 Dentures

 When a patient presents with no teeth, the simplest form of treatment they can have is complete dentures.
-These are 2 removable plates (one upper and one lower) supporting a full complement of teeth
+These are two removable plates (one upper and one lower) supporting a full complement of teeth.
+Although dentures can restore the appearance and function of teeth, patients should be aware of the higher risk of tooth decay and gum disease if good oral hygiene is not maintained.

 Implant retained dentures

 When dentures are constantly loose and poorly retentive, particularly in the lower jaw, they can be a source of embarrassment to the patient.
 Two implants with retentive devices called ‘locator attachments’ may be used to retain the denture in place.
-The denture can be removed, cleaned and secured back into place onto the locator attachments in the mouth.
+The denture can be removed, cleaned, and secured back into place onto the locator attachments in the mouth.
+This treatment option provides improved stability and can enhance the quality of life by preventing the discomfort associated with ill-fitting dentures.

 Implant supported crowns

-Are used as a fixed replacement of all teeth.
-Here, 4-6 implants are placed in the upper and/ or lower arch.
+Implant supported crowns are used as a fixed replacement of all teeth.
+Here, 4-6 implants are placed in the upper and/or lower arch.
 These implants support the bridge by means of screws.
 This prosthesis is permanently fixed to the implants and can be removed by the dentist when needed.
+This solution not only restores aesthetics and function but also helps maintain oral health by preventing the shifting of adjacent teeth and reducing the risk of further tooth loss.

-Is a popular and reliable immediate replacement option for complete denture wearers or for those patients who have a debilitating dentition and are most likely to lose all their teeth.
+This is a popular and reliable immediate replacement option for complete denture wearers or for those patients who have a debilitating dentition and are most likely to lose all their teeth.
 Here, implants are immediately restored with a temporary plastic bridge followed by a permanent titanium or ceramic bridge in the near future.
-In short, the patient receives a full complement of teeth within 1 week of implant placement.
+In short, the patient receives a full complement of teeth within one week of implant placement.
+This solution offers an effective way to restore oral health, prevent bone loss, and improve quality of life.